 Chinese Nobel laureate Tu Youyou: Malaria drug is a gift from traditional Chinese medicine to all the people in the world

-Tu Youyou’s inspiration for the malaria wonder drug mainly came from Ge Hong (葛洪 284 – 363), a Chinese Daoist lived during post Three Kingdoms’ Period, best known for his Daoist cultivation masterpiece “Baopuzi (Man to Embrace Simplicity 抱朴子)”.
+Tu Youyou’s inspiration for the malaria wonder drug mainly came from Ge Hong (葛洪 284 – 363), a Chinese Daoist lived during post Three Kingdoms Period, best known for his Daoist cultivation masterpiece “Baopuzi (Man to Embrace Simplicity 抱朴子)”.

-As all the best Daoists were and are, Ge Hong was a great Chinese medicine doctor and produced large volumes of medical books, including the one titled Small Books on Emergency Aid (肘后备急方), which collects a great number of drugs and treatments for various common illnesses.
+Like all the best Daoists were and are, Ge Hong was a great Chinese medicine doctor and produced large volumes of medical books, including the one titled Small Books on Emergency Aid (肘后备急方), which collects a great number of drugs and treatments for various common illnesses.
 It is from this book Tu Youyou found sweet wormwood, also known as artemisia annua.

-Apart from malaria remedy, the Small Book also describes the danger and infectiousness of smallpox, explains what the symptoms of tuberculosis are and how it is spread between people and suggests to smear the brain tissue from dead rabies on the bite wound which is a method proven to be very effective to save victims’ lives.
+Apart from malaria remedy, the Small Book also describes the danger and infectiousness of smallpox, explains what the symptoms of tuberculosis are and how it is spread between people and suggests smearing the brain tissue from dead rabies on the bite wound which is a method proven to be very effective to save victims’ lives.